Frequently Asked Questions

 The State of Personalization Report points out that 49% of buyers have made impulse purchases after receiving a more personalized experience.

-On the other hand, companies that understand content as a system find it easier to make intelligent content decisions.
+Companies that understand content as a system find it easier to make intelligent content decisions.
 As a result, these companies remain more adaptable to changes and emerging trends.

 #Content management system vs. content operation system